microchip-pic-avr-solutions/epc9153-power-sync-buck-acmc/readme.md

   - [PowerSmart&trade; Digital Control Library Designer Github Page](https://areiter128.github.io/DCLD)

 Once installed, the controller configuration can be modified.
-The most recent configuration can be opened from within the MPLAB X® IDE by right-clicking on the file 'DPSK3_VMC.dcld' located in the Important Files folder of the Project Manager.
+The most recent configuration can be opened from within the MPLAB X® IDE by right-clicking on the respective control loop configuration file 'xxx_loop.dcld' located in the *Important Files* folder of the Project Manager.
+Each control loop is configured in its individual configuration file named 'v_loop.dcld' for voltage loops and 'i_loop.dcld' for current loops.
 When right-clicked, select 'Open In System' to open the configuration in PowerSmart&trade; DCLD.

 Please refer to the user guide of PowerSmart&trade; DCLD which is included in the software and can be opened from the help menu of the application.